 Gin, vodka, brandy, whiskey, aquavit, rum: It was all used as medicine.
 In a short talk on your spirit of choice we'll look at how spirits were used as medicine in general and how your favorite spirit was used to treat specific conditions - whether it was effective or (usually) not.

 *Super Cubes!
-The Basics of Perfect Clear Ice (available in May 2023 with book purchases)
+The Basics of Perfect Clear Ice (available with book purchases)

 The Ice Book contains all the information you need to know in order to make perfectly clear cubes, spheres, and other ice objects.
 This short talk optimized for corporate parties/gifting is to get people excited about everything they will soon be able to do.
 We can design a gift pack around the book with some tools to get people started.

 Talks (60 minutes including time for questions)

 *Corpse Reviver!
 The History of Medicine in a Cocktail

 A similar talk to the above, but with more time and lots of illustrations!

 * Doctors and Distillers: The Remarkable Medicinal History of Beer, Wine, Spirits, and Cocktails

 This talk is a summary of the overlapping history of alcohol and medicine in roughly chronological order and more closely follows the structure of the book.

 *Weird and Wild History of the Gin & Tonic